 4. How much does Collegium cost?

-Some classes may have additional fees to cover materials, and these are paid directly to the teacher (cash is preferred).
-These will be noted in the class schedule, when posted.
+Some classes may have additional fees to cover handout printing and materials, and you'll pay this directly to the teacher (cash is preferred).
+Fees are noted in the class descriptions.

 5. Do I need to register in advance for Collegium?